MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/wam.md

 }
 ```

+>[!NOTE]
-> The logic below will eventually be added as a helper in MSAL, tracking work item [3590](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/issues/3590).
+>The logic below will eventually be added as a helper in MSAL, tracking work item [3590](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/issues/3590).
 For now, copy this into your app.

 ## Proof of Possession (PoP) Access Tokens